Icelandic summer is calling you for an adventure. | Check this out!

 A man camping in a car roof top tent mounted in Hofn camping site, Iceland

-You probably heard this before, but respecting nature is the essence of responsible travel.
-Local environments are often fragile, and touristic activity can easily harm its wildlife or the natural landscape.
-Camp only at the places it is permitted to camp, respect the boundaries and rules defined by local authorities, and be careful not to leave any rubbish behind.
+So our sustainable travel tips for camping enthusiasts is to camp only at the places it is permitted to camp, respect the boundaries and rules defined by local authorities, correctly dispose of waste, and be careful not to leave any rubbish behind.
 Be especially mindful while visiting national parks and nature reserves as the environment there tends to be extremely fragile.

 woman picking trash from ground into garbage bag